FedRAMP/docs/markdown/FRMR.KSI.key-security-indicators.md

 #### Controls
 - ca-5 Plan of Action and Milestones
-#### KSI-MLA-10
-> Maintain a centralized list of event types that must be logged and update the list periodically and in response to relevant events..

-#### Controls
-- ac-6.9 Log Use of Privileged Functions
-- au-2 Event Logging
-- au-3.1 Additional Audit Information
-- au-12 Audit Record Generation
-#### KSI-MLA-11
-> Employee independent auditors to assess the organizations compliance with policies and procedures.

-#### Controls
-- ca-2.1 Independent Assessors
-- ca-7.1 Independent Assessment
 ### KSI-PIY: Policy and Inventory

 **A secure cloud service offering will have intentional, organized, universal guidance for how every information resource, including personnel, is secured.**